 We may ask you to see another provider for an independent review to confirm that nonemergency treatment is medically necessary.
-When we do this, you will not pay anything for the second opinion.
+When we do this, you will only have to pay your deductible for the second opinion.

 If you choose to get a second opinion, this will be paid under your regular medical benefits.
 You will have to pay any deductible and other cost sharing that applies.